cjw612/Flood_Analysis/README.md

      *Sample snapshot of flood record dataset*

    - #### Flood Sensors Data: One row per one unique station Similarly, only stations that record flood depth in centimeters are recorded into the dataframe.
 Additionally, only columns *station_id*, *Longitude*, *Latitude*,	and *SIUnit* are read into the dataframe.
-18 entries that have abnormal longitude and latitude values are removed after being identified via human inspection of the data.
+18 entries with abnormal longitude and latitude values are removed after being identified via human inspection of the data.
 The following table is a snapshot of the first five entries of the flood sensor data, with a total of 1,965 entries after dropping duplicates:

       | station_id                               | Longitude  | Latitude   | SIUnit |
       |------------------------------------------|-----------|-----------|--------|